kapiljugnu/js-book/README.md

-## JS Features
+## JS Book

-JS feature is practice, implementation and understanding of various features
+JS book is practice, implementation and understanding of various features